-The TPS40040 (300 kHz) and TPS40041 (600 kHz) are fixed-frequency voltage-mode synchronous buck controllers.
-In operation, the synchronous rectifier (SR) is allowed to conduct current in both directions, allowing a converter to operate in continuous mode, even under no load conditions, simplifying feedback loop compensation requirements.
+The TPS40042 is a fixed frequency voltage mode synchronous buck controller.
+In operation, the Synchronous Rectifier (SR) is allowed to conduct current in both directions, allowing a converter to operate in continuous cnduction (CCM) mode, even under no load conditions, simplifying feedback loop compensation requirements.
 During startup, internal circuitry modulates the switching of the synchronous rectifier to prevent discharging of the output if a pre-biased condition exists.

-Voltage Reference
+Voltage Reference Input